Non-US Citizens - Related Links

 Information for Non-US Citizens

 Non-US citizens holding a valid foreign driver’s license are allowed to drive in the state of Georgia for tourism or business purposes.
-In the case of a driver license issued by the driver's licensing authority of a foreign country, a law officer may consult such person's passport or visa to verify the validity of such license, if available.
+If you drive with a license issued by a foreign country, a law officer may ask for your passport or visa to verify the license is valid.

 If a non-US citizen establishes residency in Georgia, he or she must obtain a Georgia driver’s license within thirty (30) days.
 A non-US citizen would be considered a resident of Georgia if he or she meets any of the following criteria:

 - If a person accepts employment or engages in trade in Georgia, and enrolls his or her children in a private or public school within ten days after the commencement of employment; or